aliyun/alibabacloud-jindodata/docs/user/en/README.md

 # JindoData User Guide

-JindoData is a self-developed data lake acceleration suite by Alibaba Cloud's Big Data team, targeting the big data and AI ecosystems.
-It provides comprehensive access acceleration solutions for major data lake storage systems on Alibaba Cloud and beyond.
-The JindoData suite consists of a unified architecture and kernel, including JindoFS (originally JindoFS Block mode), JindoCache storage accelerator (formerly JindoFS Cache mode), JindoSDK – a versatile big data SDK, along with fully-compatible ecosystem tools (such as JindoFuse, JindoDistCp) and plugin support.
+JindoData is a self-developed data lake storage acceleration suite by Alibaba Cloud's Big Data team, designed for big data and AI ecosystems.
+It provides comprehensive access acceleration solutions for both Alibaba Cloud and major industry data lake storage systems.

+Built on a unified architecture and kernel, JindoData supports access through the all-purpose SDK (JindoSDK) to OSS/OSS-HDFS.
+JindoSDK is compatible with HCFS interfaces, object storage interfaces, and POSIX interfaces, as well as supporting Python and TensorFlow, along with a full ecosystem of compatible tools (JindoCli, JindoFuse, JindoDistCp) and plugins.

 ![JindoData](image/jindodata-arch.png)